RisingDuskFTW/unsw-course-recommendations/README.md

 - Term Taken: 21T3
 - Lecturer in Term Taken: Hayden Smith
-- Other Lecturers: Jake Renzella
+- Other Lecturers: Jake Renzella, Yuchao Jiang
 - Prerequisite: COMP1511
 - Difficulty: 🟡 Easy - Hard

-COMP1521 is one of the next steps after COMP1511 and is an introduction to group projects and the software development life cycle.
+COMP1531 is one of the next steps after COMP1511 and is an introduction to group projects and the software development life cycle.
 Becoming acclimated to group work is incredibly important for work after uni, so be prepared to put in a decent bit more time here than in COMP1511.
 When I took it, the coding language was Python, but it has since moved to JavaScript.
 Hayden is a fantastic lecturer though, so you will be in safe hands.

 The weekly schedule for COMP1531 follows the same lecture + TLB + Weekly Labs as COMP1511, minus the weekly tests.
 The exam is much the same, but without that scaling difficulty for the most part.
 However, in place of the two assignments, there is a group project for 4-5 students across the whole term.
 As of 22T3, you are only allowed to preference one person from your TLB class, so there is going to be variance in who your random teammates are.
 If they happen to be like-minded in their goals?
 Cool!
 The term will be a bit easier.
 But if they don't contribute as much as they should, the project can easily become a huge time sink for you.
 Keep that in mind with choosing your tutorial time.
 (A proven strategy has been to occupy over half of the tutorial with friends so you're more likely to get people you can work with.)